Lady Blossom: Joint Promotions (1979–1981)

 In 1979, Clarke started her wrestling career as a ringside second for her then-boyfriend Chris Adams for the British-based company Joint Promotions.
-In November 1980, listing magazine TVTimes published a feature on 25 years of wrestling on ITV which included an article in which Clarke - along with the wives of wrestlers Mick McManus, Jackie Pallo and Bruno Ellrington - together discussed the trials and tribulations of being the partner of a wrestler.
+In November 1980, listing magazine TVTimes published a feature on 25 years of wrestling on ITV which included an article in which Clarke - along with the wives of wrestlers Mick McManus, Jackie Pallo and Bruno Elrington - together discussed the trials and tribulations of being the partner of a wrestler.
+She took a hiatus from wrestling.

 World Class Championship Wrestling / United States Wrestling Association (1990–1991)

-In 1990, Clarke's by then ex-boyfriend Adams suggested to her that she should join Dallas, Texas-based promotion World Class Championship Wrestling and the Memphis, Tennessee-based United States Wrestling Association as a valet for "Stunning" Steve Austin.
+In 1990, Clarke's by then ex-boyfriend Adams suggested to her that she should join Dallas, making her return to wrestling for the Texas-based promotion World Class Championship Wrestling and the Memphis, Tennessee-based United States Wrestling Association as a valet for "Stunning" Steve Austin.
 Clarke was billed as Chris' ex-wife "Jeanie Adams" to add an extra dimension to his feud with Austin, a wrestler he had trained at his wrestling school at the Sportatorium.
 During later bouts between Austin and Adams, Clarke would often catfight with Adams' valet and then-wife, Toni Adams.
 Clarke also wrestled Adams in a number of intergender tag team matches and a high-profile singles match at the Sportatorium.
 The original idea of the angle came about in the beginning of 1986 when Adams began his storyline feud with Gino Hernandez.

 In 1991, Austin and Clarke left WCCW and the USWA and would later join World Championship Wrestling.